What does EUPATI stand for?

 What is EUPATI?

-The European Patients’ Academy on Therapeutic Innovation is a multi-stakeholder initiative, originally established as an IMI project (2012-2017), then hosted by the European Patients’ Forum (EPF) (2017-2020) and since 2020 established as an independent Foundation.
+The European Patients’ Academy on Therapeutic Innovation is a multi-stakeholder initiative, originally established as an IMI project (2012-2017), then hosted by the European Patients’ Forum (EPF) (2017-2020) and since 2020 established as an independent non-profit Foundation.
 It is a successful programme that provides education and training to increase the capacity and capability of patients to understand and contribute to medicines research and development (R&D), and to improve the availability of medical information for the health interested public.

 What is the Patient Expert Training Programme?

-The EUPATI Patient Expert Training Programme is a unique opportunity for patient advocates to receive expert-level training in medicines research and development, specifically tailored for them.
-The training is a mixture of e-learning coursework and face-to-face training.
-By early 2021, 4 cohorts of trainees, about 210 persons, will have graduated from the course.
+The EUPATI Patient Expert Training Programme is a unique opportunity for patients and patient representatives to receive expert-level training in medicines research and development, specifically tailored for them.
+The training is a mixture of e-learning coursework and face-to-face training and leads to a certificate as EUPATI Fellow.
+To date, 4 cohorts of trainees, about 210 persons, have graduated from the programme.
+For more information, please see here: https://learning.eupati.eu/

 What is the EUPATI Toolbox?